 - Tend to wrinkle easily; ironing is recommended

-I reviewed a King-size set in Cliff Grey.
-(The sheets come in eight other colors.)
-The grey has this gorgeous sheen to it thanks to the Sateen weave.
+I reviewed a King-size set in Cliff Grey, one of eight color options available.
+The grey has this attractive sheen to it thanks to the Sateen weave.
 The sheet set comes with a fitted bottom sheet that will work with mattresses up to 18″ thick, a top sheet with the company’s signature double open hemstitch embroidery, and two King pillow shams.
 (Pillowcases appear to come separately.)

 I did pull the sheets out of the dryer when they were slightly damp and ironed them.
 The wrinkles came out really easily — although it did take me some time to iron the whole King set.
-I would highly recommend that you do this, because once you get those smooth, silky, ironed sheets on your bed, you won’t regret the extra work it took to iron them.
+I would highly recommend ironing them because the final result with the sateen “glow” is really stunning when the sheets are entirely winkle-free.

-There is no doubt these sheets are high-quality and soft — but they’re not the “soft” you may think of when you’re used to jersey knit sheets or even bamboo sheets.
+There is no doubt these sheets are high-quality and supple — but they’re not the “soft” a person may think of when he or she is used to jersey-knit sheets or even bamboo sheets.
 They have a silky cotton feel that is smooth and more lightweight.
 The extra-long staple cotton and the finishing process used by Frette make them highly durable and give them a really nice, high-end feel.

 I washed the sheets twice during my review and had absolutely no indication of pilling or wear.
-They stayed in great condition the whole time.
-(Do expect a little wrinkling as you sleep on them.)
+They remained in fantastic condition the whole review process, plan to encounter a little wrinkling as a person sleeps on them.

 I think my favorite aspect of this particular sheet set is the color and the shine of the fabric.
-Aside from feeling really great, they just look regal and gorgeous.
-My whole bedroom is elevated and I think the double open hemstitch embroidery is classy but also works well with most design aesthetics.
+Aside from the overall superb feel of the fabric, they just look regal and luxurious.
+My whole bedroom is elevated with these sheets and I think the double open hemstitch embroidery is classy but also works well with most design aesthetics.

-The Doppio Ajour sheet set (including two pillow shams) will run $1,150 for a King set on Frette’s website at full price.
-They’re $1,100 for a Queen set.
-I will admit these sheets are out of my personal budget, but I really enjoyed the opportunity to review them and to experience the high-end luxury of Frette’s linens.
-They did not disappoint.
+The Doppio Ajour sheet set (including two pillow shams) will run $1,275 for a King set on Frette’s website at full price.
+They’re $1,225 for a Queen set.
+I will admit these sheets are out of my personal budget, but I thoroughly enjoyed the opportunity to review them and to experience the high-end luxury of Frette’s linens, they did not disappoint.

-If you have a bigger budget for sheets and like the idea of a little sheen or shine in your bedroom, I would definitely consider the silky and luxurious nature of the Doppio Ajour sheets.
-Keep in mind that you may need to spend a little extra time caring for them, but with all the different color options and the high-quality fabric, you will surely have these for a long, long time.
+Those with a bigger budget for sheets and a preference for a little sheen or shine in the bedroom should consider the silky and luxurious nature of the Doppio Ajour sheets.
+Keep in mind that one may need to spend a little extra time caring for them, but with all the different color options and the high-quality fabric, one will surely have these for a long, long time.